 - Crayons (any crayons will work, even broken ones!)

-- A silicone mold of some sort (must be approved to be used in the oven).
-We used a bunny mold that we already had!
+- A silicone mold (must be approved to be used in the oven).
+We used a bunny mold that we already had but you can buy the shape you want at a craft store, baking store, or through my affiliate amazon link here.

 Gather your old crayons and your mold.
 The paper must be removed from all of your crayons.